About SAML Login and Proof of Identity Configuration

 Generate Service Provider Metadata File

-Follow the steps below to generate the AX Service Provider Metadata file:
+Follow the steps below to generate the ATIPXpress Service Provider Metadata file:

 First, have the pfx file ready (as used in the previous section).